microsauce/incognito/README.md

 solve this problem.

 ### overview
-Incongnito is a library that enables objects created in supported JVM runtimes to enter other JVM runtimes 'incognito' -- assuming an identity natural to that runtime.
+Incognito is a library that enables objects created in supported JVM runtimes to enter other JVM runtimes 'incognito' -- assuming an identity native to that runtime.
 The library defines adaptors to standardize access to objects in each supported runtime.
 It defines proxies to enable idiomatic usage of these objects in receiving runtimes.
 Support will include primitives (strings/integers/floating point), objects, executable types (functions/lambdas/etc), common data structures
 (arrays, hashes, sets), dates, and method/function/lambda/etc invocation.